 The appointed 11-706 expert will assess the parties through a variety of methods, including Rorschach tests, intelligence tests, achievement assessments and other means.
 The purpose of this portion of the process is to ascertain the existence of any major psychological issues that may negatively impact the parent-child relationship.
 Parties tend to get over-excited with respect to this portion of the process, believing that their ex-partner’s perceived neuroses, psychoses or behavioral defects are certain to be discovered (“Yes!
 Now everyone will see what I have been putting up with for all these years!”).
 In actuality, I have never seen an 11-706 evaluation happen that way.
 All that I have observed from this process is an identification of the parties’ weaknesses (and everyone has them) which can then be turned against them when the case goes to trial.
 Suddenly issues such as narcissism, slight depression or obsessive disorders are made as arguments for the loss of custody.
 In my experience with these arguments, judges tend to not see it that way, which then makes for some very messy, unnecessary trials.

 In addition to the psychological testing, the evaluation process includes review of documents and numerous interviews and observations, finally culminating in the recommendation.
 What you should generally expect from all this is that the party with less timesharing at the initiation of the process will obtain some greater degree of timesharing in the end.
-While the recommendations may be objected to, the family law judge will nearly always adopt said recommendations in the end.
+While the recommendations may be objected to, the family law judge will over always adopt said recommendations in the end.

 Overall, an 11-706 evaluation is helpful if you can afford it.
 It is a classic case of the axiom that you get what you pay for.
 If you want more timesharing with your children and your ex-partner is refusing your request for an increase, the 11-706 custody evaluation is the best chance you have.
 Most evaluators that I have utilized support fairly equal time for both parents.